ssMaritime

 3… IMC required a ship with “bow thrusters.”
 Thus, IMC decided on the option to purchase another classic ship that was on the market for what we might call at a bargain basement price at that time being the Regal Empress.
 She fitted all of the aforementioned requirements, saving IMC, according to Mr. Pollack, an operating cost of US$ 1.5 million a year.

 It needs to be understood that OceanBreeze was not sold because of deterioration or mechanical failures, for she was in excellent condition, and described as “ready for trade.”
 OceanBreeze was also in possession of a SOLAS (Safety Of Life At Sea) certificate, which is valid to 2010.
 OceanBreeze departed on her last cruise in June 2003, returning to Ft.
 Lauderdale three days later.
-The Regal Empress, departed for her first two-night cruise to Nassau on 24 June.
+The Regal Empress departed for her final two-night cruise to Nassau on 24 June.

 --ss OceanBreeze Ft.
 Lauderdale - June 2003--